Hemanth42d/freestylejob-jenkins-1/README.md

-# Create a freestyle job to run script.
+# Create a freestyle Project to run script.

-So we are using jenkins here and freestyle job is a type of Jenkins project and freestyle job is used to configure scripts and used to build docker images and push those images to their respective repository management and also used to deploy those on the server
+So we are using jenkins here and freestyle Project is a type of Jenkins project and freestyle Project is used to configure scripts and used to build docker images and push those images to their respective repository management and also used to deploy those on the server

-In this repo we are going to see how to create a freestyle job and configure it and then build it. (the demo project we will be using it here is a java-maven-app)
+In this repo we are going to see how to create a freestyle Project and configure it and then build it. (the demo project we will be using it here is a java-maven-app)
 [link for the project](https://github.com/Hemanth42d/java-maven-app-learning-jenkins.git)

 1. The first and basic step is to install jenkins on the serve and can be done in two ways